giadainnocenti/ETL_DataScience/README.md

 *	A database and table schemas were manually created in PGAdmin4.
 *	Primary keys were created for each table.
 *	The csv files were imported into the database into respective tables.
-*	A final view of all date was created by Left Joining the tables into one.
+*	A final view of all data was created by Left Joining the tables into one.

 ## ERD Diagram: